CSAK04/reference_flutter/README.md

 # reference_flutter
-code will be available in bin folder
+code will be available in bin folder of each folder